 Outbreaks occur when a micro-organism – virus, bacteria, parasite, etc. – is able to spread across the population.
 At times and under certain conditions, such as failure of water or sanitation systems, an outbreak is caused by a micro-organism known to be circulating at low levels in human populations.
 At others, an outbreak is caused by a micro-organism that has crossed the animal/human species barrier to infect humans, and spreads to new and more densely populated areas.
 If mutation occurs, virulence can increase or decrease.
 Mutation can also cause a micro-organism to transmit more easily from human to human.

 What are key factors affecting risk levels?

-- New micro-organisms affecting humans are more likely to arise when environments with high levels of biodiversity are disrupted, so that humans or domesticated animals come into close contact with other animal species that serve as reservoirs for micro-organisms not yet present in human populations4.
-Experts now consider this is likely to be the way that the HIV-AIDS pandemic started.
+New micro-organisms affecting humans are more likely to arise when environments with high levels of biodiversity are disrupted, and when humans or domesticated animals come into close contact with other animal species that serve as reservoirs for micro-organisms not yet present in human populations.
+Experts now consider this is likely to be the way that the HIV/AIDS epidemic started.

-- Infections are easier to contain when they occur among small populations with limited external contacts.
-Conversely, dense urbanization and global interconnection strongly increases the risk of an infectious disease spreading internationally.
+Infections are easier to contain when they occur among small populations with limited external contacts.
+Conversely, dense urbanisation and global interconnection strongly increase the risk of an infectious disease spreading internationally.

-- Access to healthcare and the broad adoption of hygiene practices can have a significant effect in reducing the impact of a pandemic.
+Access to healthcare and the broad adoption of hygiene practices can have a significant effect in reducing the impact of a pandemic.
+This is especially true in health facilities where infection prevention and control through handwashing and other preventive measures can prevent transmission from amplifying into an outbreak.
 The capacity to monitor a disease and deploy very rapid containment early in the process also has a large impact on the final number of deaths.

 Three main factors determine the potential danger of an outbreak: